MVZ Historic Biographies

 Eugene Raymond Hall (1902-1986)

-As one of Grinnell’s first and brightest graduate students, Hall went on to become Curator of Mammals and Acting Director when Grinnell took his first sabbatical in 1938.
+One of Grinnell’s first graduate students, Hall went on to become Curator of Mammals and Acting Director when Grinnell took his first sabbatical in 1938.
 Hall left the University in 1941 to assume a position at the University of Kansas as Professor of Zoology, Curator of Mammals, and Director of the Museum of Natural History.
 While at Berkeley, he taught the vertebrate natural history class and led many expeditions of graduate students to Nevada, publishing Mammals of Nevada in 1946.

 Edmund Heller (1875-1939)